LittleRockInGitHub/LLRegex/README.md

 numbers.replacingAllMatches(in: s, range: subrange, replacement: .replaceWithTemplate("$3$2$1"))
 ```

-Flexible Find & Replace is offered by `replacingMatches(in:options:range:replacing)`.
+Flexible Find & Replace is offered by `replacingMatches(in:options:range:replacing:)`.

 ```swift
 numbers.replacingMatches(in: s) { (idx, match) -> Match.Replacing in